 Substantially all of the mortgage notes receivable are considered collectible.
 Accordingly, no allowance for doubtful accounts is required.
-If it is probable accounts are uncollectible, they are charged to operations and an allowance is established when that determination is made.

 (e) Property and equipment

 The Agency capitalizes all expenditures for property and equipment in excess of \$1,000.
 There were no additions of property and equipment during the year.